mrasap/modules/README.md

 `git submodule foreach '<<YOUR GIT COMMAND>>'`
 This will apply the git command for each individual submodule.
 For instance:
 `git submodule foreach 'git checkout -b newFeature'`
 will create a new branch named 'newFeature' and switch to it in each individual submodule.

+**To clone a repo with submodules**:
+`git clone git@github.com:mrasap/modules.git`
+This will clone this module, but the submodules will only be shown as a directory.

+`git submodule init`
+This will init the submodules for you.

+Alternatively, you could also clone the main module and all submodules in one command:
+`git clone --recurse-submodules git@github.com:mrasap/modules.git`

 ### useful aliases